Clonazepam for preventing seizures

 It is important that your child takes clonazepam regularly so that they have fewer seizures.

-- Liquid medicine: this may be ordered specially from your pharmacist but it may take up to 3 weeks to supply
+Liquid medicine can be ordered specially from your pharmacist but it may take up to 3 weeks to supply

 Clonazepam is usually given two or three times a day.

-- Two a day: This should be once in the morning and once in the evening.
-Ideally, these times are 10–12 hours apart, for example sometime between 7 and 8 am and between 7 and 8 pm.
+- Two times a day: This should be once in the morning and once in the evening.
+Ideally, these times are 10–12 hours apart, for example sometime between 7am and 8am and between 7pm and 8pm.

 - Three times a day: This should be first thing in the morning, early afternoon and at bedtime.
 Ideally, these times should be at least 4 hours apart.